Western Cape Seashells – Identification and Illustrated Guide

 Western Cape Shell identification guide

-If you plan to collect shells, please follow local regulations and take only empty shells.
+If you plan to collect shells, follow local regulations and take only empty shells.
+See the Western Cape shell collecting rules and guidelines.

 Finger ploughshell